cloud-gov/federalist.18f.gov/pages/documentation/node-on-federalist.md

 ## Specifying a Node version

-Federalist uses [Node Version Manager](https://github.com/creationix/nvm) to track the node version your site is meant to use.
-Before running any npm commands, Federalist checks for a file named `.nvmrc`.
+Federalist uses [Node Version Manager](https://github.com/nvm-sh/nvm) to track the node version your site is meant to use.
+Before running any npm commands, Federalist checks for a file named `.nvmrc` and if it finds one, will use NVM to install and use the desired node version before continuing.
+However, Federalist only allows the usage of Long Term Support (LTS) releases and will fail if `.nvmrc` specifies an unsupported version.
+See [Node Releases](https://nodejs.org/en/about/releases/) for the list of current LTS releases.

-If it finds one, it will use NVM to install and use the desired node version before continuing.
+If no `.nvmrc` file is present, Federalist will use the latest release of the v12 (erbium) release line.

 ## Excluding node modules